 What is a typical day on safari?

 Clients have many interests and many questions — you need to know what you're talking about.
 At the beginning of the tour I ask what everyone is interested in seeing and what their expectations are.
 We tend to start the day with a tea/coffee and a morning drive, followed by a picnic lunch outside.

-If we're lucky we will see lions, cheetah, leopard, zebra, elephants, impalas, antelope and springbok.
+If we're lucky we will see lion, cheetah, leopard, zebra, elephant, impala, antelope and springbok.
 Most safaris are in air-conditioned 4x4 vehicles now and everyone rotates seats for different viewpoints each day.
 We'd potentially go on another game drive in the evening before dinner.

 Wildlife encounters that stand out